vijayanand500/units_converter_extension/CONTRIBUTING.md

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue on the repository and provide as much information as you can provide, like OS details, expected behaviour, etc.

+#### Our Pledge
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.